trentm/smrt/README.md

 there.
 [Joyent has one](https://my.joyentcloud.com).
 Let's do some stuff with an SDC cloudapi while reliving the Iliad.

+Status: Currently the descriptions in this README are more the design docs than the current status.
+The best current status if via the online help from the 'smrt' command: `smrt help <command>`.

 # smrt paris (partially implemented)

 Manage 'smrt profiles', the config to talk to a given SDC cloudapi